fartariatomas/fartariatomas.github.io/index.md

 layout: default
 title: Tomás Fartaria
 ---
-# {{ page.title }}

-***

 I'm living in Lisbon, Portugal with my wife, (1 month old) kid and dog.

 I'm working in [Marionete]("https://marionete.co.uk/"), a big data, data science and devops consultancy company.
 They have several [partnerships]("https://marionete.co.uk/company/#partners") with major players and everybody here is super competitive and driven to improve.
-They are actually hiring so if you are interested in learning and working with the newest open-source tech, email me and I'll forward your CV.</p>
+They are actually hiring so if you are interested in learning and working with the newest open-source tech, email me and I'll forward your CV.

 The technologies I am currently dealing with more are:
 * Scala